JdejesusIsaac/DataSelfieApp/README.md

 # DataSelfieApp
 In this Project I will be retrieving, collecting, and storing data.

+Web application that allows you to submit an image of your self along with your geolocation. self-tracking applications - standalone application to create a collection of "dataselfies" with some extra metadata.

 # Introduction